fastrgv/AdaVenture/README.md

 Also, the Windows executable can be run on linux using wine thusly:
-	* wine binw32/adaventure32.exe
+	* wine binw64/adaventure64.exe

 Windows users note: DO NOT try running the linux executables under WSL [Windows Subsystem for Linux]; that mode is not supported.
 Simply use the windows version.

-Remember to save the game [ v-key ] prior to risky behavior or quitting, in order to resume later.
+Remember to save the game [ v-key ] prior to risky behavior or quitting, in order to easily resume later.
+This writes enough information into a file to be able to resume later.

 In case of trouble moving, switch to 1st person.